Return

 Contrary to the misconception that medical alert systems are only for individuals with declining health, many active, independent older adults choose to wear a device as an added layer of protection.
 Having a system in place often supports greater independence.
 It gives residents the confidence to go about their day, participate in activities, and enjoy outings – all while knowing help is available.

-By providing an extra measure of safety, these devices allow older adults to retain their autonomy and continue doing what they love, rather than limiting their routines due to fear of a fall or medical emergency.
+By providing an extra measure of safety, these devices enable older adults to maintain their autonomy and continue doing what they love, rather than limiting their routines due to fear of falls or medical emergencies.

 3. Customizable features for every lifestyle

-Today’s medical alert systems have come far from their early designs.
+Today’s medical alert systems have evolved significantly from their early designs.
 In addition to fall detection and manual alert buttons, many devices offer customizable features to suit different needs and preferences.

 These may include: